AlexMussell/alexmussell.github.io/_posts/2020-01-15-peak-finder-algorithm.markdown

             return array[mid]
 ```

 Remember me saying that we can solve this recursivley?
 We can!
-But, as Python does not implement *tail recusion*, it is actually computationally faster to implement it as shown.
+But, as Python does not implement [*tail recursion*](https://stackoverflow.com/questions/33923/what-is-tail-recursion), it is actually computationally faster to implement it as shown.

 Now lets implement a 2D Peak Finder, and lets assume that the 2D array is non-jagged.